-At Galactic latitudes where foreground extinction is low, or at least well-characterized, a single optical color can predict the infrared magnitudes with sufficient accuracy for MSATA.
-Therefore, if at least two bands of optical imaging are available, NIRCam pre-imaging is not necessary.
-Below, we discuss an algorithm for predicting the NIRSpec magnitudes.
-We provide reference tables of theoretical and empirical star colors, and an iPython notebook.
-However, we do not recommend this method for regions where the extinction is very high, spatially variable, and not always well known.
+At Galactic latitudes where foreground extinction is low, or at least well-characterized, a single optical color can predict the infrared magnitudes of stars with sufficient accuracy for MSATA.
+Therefore, if at least 2 bands of optical imaging are available, NIRCam pre-imaging is not necessary.
+In the article on Predicting MSATA Reference Star Magnitudes, we present tabular data and a python notebook that can be used to predict the NIRSpec magnitudes of stars.
+However, we do not recommend this method for regions where the extinction is very high, spatially variable, and not always well known (e.g. Galactic star-forming regions).
 In that case, NIRCam pre-imaging would be recommended.

 NIRCam imaging should not be necessary, provided that the desired science targets are detected in the HST imaging.
 However, heavily extincted regions may have objects that are not detected at any optical wavelengths.
 In this case, despite the fact that the positions and infrared magnitudes of the TA reference stars are well-known, the positional accuracy of the science targets is likely inadequate for placing them in the MSA shutters.
 Hence, NIRCam pre-imaging would be recommended.